-Operating Limit lcon
+lcon

 Luffing Jib Maximum Up 2 (maximum angle)

-A limit switch stops the luffing jib when the boom-to-luffing jib angle is 170.5°.
+A limit switch stops the luffing jib when the boom-to-luffing jib angle is 170.5°. -

 This limit cannot be bypassed.
 2

 If this limit is contacted on cranes meeting CE requirements, the luffing jib cannot be raised until the limit is reset.
 See Resetting Luffing Jib Limits, on page 3-13.
 M102783

 Luffing Jib Stop Latch

 See Section 6 of this manual for a complete description of the luffing jib physical jib stop latch.

-This limit stops the corresponding hoist if: 1
+This limit stops the corresponding hoist if:

 You try to luff up when either jib stop latch is LOCKED (proximity sensor electrically open) and the boom-to-luffing jib angle is greater than 145°.
-This limit can be bypassed only in the luffing jib setup mode if the boom angle is less than 50°.
-M103337
+This limit can be bypassed only in the luffing jib setu mode if the boom angle is less than 50°.

-• You try to boom down or you try to luff up when either latch is UNLOCKED (proximity sensor electrically closed) and the boom angle is less than 30°.
-This limit can bypassed.
+You try to boom down or you try to luff up when either latch is UNLOCKED (proximity sensor electr closed) and the boom angle is less than 30°.
+This limit can bypassed. ically

 Mast (live) Accessory Fault

-If the crane is configured with a live mast only, this limit stops the mast hoist from operating in either direction.
-Check the pressure transducers for the live mast hoist and the accessory system.
-M103769
+If the crane is configured with a live mast only, this limit stops the mast hoist from operating in e direction.
+Check the pressure transducers for the live mast hoist and the accessory system. either

 Mast Assist Arms Down

-With the Setup Mode ON, this limit stops the boom hoist if you attempt to raise the mast to vertical when the mast assist arms are down.
+With the Setup Mode ON, this limit stops the boom hoist if you attempt to raise the mast to vertical the mast assist arms are down. when

-41
+when

+the mast assist arms are down. when

+the mast assist arms are down. when

+the mast assist arms are down.
+WARNING Falling Mast/Boom Hazard!
+M102799

+the mast assist arms are down.
+WARNING Falling Mast/Boom Hazard!
+Prevent the mast from falling over backwards: • Fully raise the mast assist arms before raising the mast to vertical.
+The mast can fall over backwards M102799

+the mast assist arms are down.
+WARNING Falling Mast/Boom Hazard!
+Prevent the mast from falling over backwards: • Fully raise the mast assist arms before raising the mast to vertical.
+The mast can fall over backwards if this precaution is not taken. wards

+the mast assist arms are down.
 Falling Mast/Boom Hazard!

-Prevent the mast from falling over backwards: M102799

-• Fully raise the mast assist arms before raising the mast to vertical.
+Prevent the mast from falling over backwards: • Fully raise the mast assist arms before raising the mast to vertical.
 The mast can fall over backwards if this precaution is not taken.
+Mast Assist Arms Up With the Setup Mode OFF, this limit stops the boom hoist if you attempt to raise the boom when the wards

-Mast Assist Arms Up

-With the Setup Mode OFF, this limit stops the boom hoist if you attempt to raise the boom when the mast assist arms are up.
+the mast assist arms are down.
+WARNING Falling Mast/Boom Hazard!
+Prevent the mast from falling over backwards: • Fully raise the mast assist arms before raising the mast to vertical.
+The mast can fall over backwards if this precaution is not taken.
+Mast Assist Arms Up With the Setup Mode OFF, this limit stops the boom hoist if you attempt to raise the boom when the assist arms are up. wards

-1

-Falling Mast/Boom Hazard!
-M102798

-Prevent the mast and the boom from falling:

-Fully lower the mast assist arms before raising the boom.
-The mast can buckle and collapse if it contacts the mast-assist arms with a fully rigged boom.

-Mast too Far Back

-This limit stops the boom hoist when the live mast is lowered rearward to 2° .
-Finish lowering the mast to the transport position (0°) manually with the switch on the remote control or on the right console in the cab.

-M102784
+the mast assist arms are down. wards

+the mast assist arms are down. wards wards

+the mast assist arms are down. wards wards